MaxMcF/stocks_api/README.md

-localhost:6543/api/v1/portfolio/{portfolio name} - This will return the portfolio searched for (must be owned by current user) localhost:6543/api/v1/auth/register email={user email} password={user password} - This will register a new user in the local database. localhost:6543/api/v1/auth/login email={user email} password={user password} - This will login a user, which searches for an existing user instance in the local database.
+localhost:6543/api/v1/portfolio/{portfolio name} - This will return the portfolio searched for (must be owned by current user) localhost:6543/api/v1/auth/register email={user email} password={user password} - This will register a new user in the local database. localhost:6543/api/v1/auth/login email={user email} password={user password} - This will login a user, which searches for an existing user instance in the local database. localhost:6543/api/v1/visuals/{symbol} - This will give a graph of the historical 5 year growth based on percentage.

 ## Change Log